byu-transpolab/wfrc_asim_scenario/README.md

 # WFRC ActivitySim Scenario

+>This repository is included as a submodule in `[byu-transpolab/activitysim](https://github.com/byu-transpolab-activitysim)`.
+In order to fully utilize this repository, activitysim must be cloned with `git clone --recurse-submodules` (or if previously cloned without this tag, run `git submodule update --init` and possibly `git pull --recurse-submodules`.)

 This repository serves as a scenario builder for the ActivitySim implementation in the Wasatch Front / MAG modeling region.
 This is a research-only implementation to support work in travel modeling at BYU, and should not be used